KiaKiaKiaKiaKia/KiaKiaKiaKiaKia/README.md

 Though my current projects are mostly class assignments I have lots of ideas for projects I want to build!

 I am also very comfortable with the entire software development cycle, and often use Figma or other such tools to plan and design projects.

-Currently I am aiming to improve my design abilities to be more interesting and enhance user experience.
+Currently I am aiming to improve my backend skills with python.

 ## Fun facts!

 Outside of coding my main hobbies are:
 - Messing around with old tech (such as old digicams and camcorders, or modding my childhood wii and DS!)
 - Reading (R.A.
-Salvatore is currenty my favourite author)
+Salvatore is my favourite author)
 - Video games (Zelda and Final Fantasy are two of my favourite franchises!)
-- Digital art (I planned on becoming an illustrator as a child)
+- Art and illustration (If I weren't in tech I'd probably want to be an artist)
 - DnD (I play weekly with friends!)